Competitive Electric Supply

 On March 29, 2018, the Attorney General’s Office released a report that found that Massachusetts residential consumers paid competitive electric suppliers $176.8 million more than they would have paid for electricity from their utility between July, 2015 – June, 2017.
 The report also found that low-income consumers are more likely to sign-up for competitive supply and are more likely to be charged higher rates.

-On August 1, 2019, the Attorney General’s Office released an updated report that found that Massachusetts residential consumers paid competitive electric suppliers $76.2 million more than they would have paid for electricity from their utility between July 2017 – June 2018.
+On August 1, 2019, the Attorney General’s Office released an updated report ("2019 Update") that found that Massachusetts residential consumers paid competitive electric suppliers $76.2 million more than they would have paid for electricity from their utility between July 2017 – June 2018.
+The 2019 Update also found that low-income households who directly contract with a supplier continue to be disproportionately harmed.

-On April 1, 2021, the Attorney General’s Office released an updated report that found that Massachusetts residential consumers paid competitive electric suppliers $173 million more than they would have paid for electricity from their utility between July 2018 – June 2020.
-This new data brings the total net losses to $426 million for Massachusetts residents over the course of five years (July 2015 – June 2020).
-The 2021 update also found that low-income households who directly contract with a supplier continue to be disproportionately affected.
+On April 1, 2021, the Attorney General’s Office released an updated report (“2021 Update”) that found that Massachusetts residential consumers paid competitive electric suppliers $173 million more than they would have paid for electricity from their utility between July 2018 – June 2020.
+As of the date of the 2021 Update, the total net losses for Massachusetts residents of the course of the five-year study period (July 2015 – June 2020) was $426 million.
+The 2021 Update also found that low-income households who directly contract with a supplier continue to be disproportionately harmed.

 If you are in a dispute with a competitive electric supplier, you can file a consumer complaint with the Attorney General's Office.